kikko-the-killer/safe-with-ELK/README.md

 	- Web-3: 10.0.0.9

 We have installed the following Beats on these machines:
--Specify which Beats you successfully installed_
 	- Filebeat and MetricBeat

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+To better understand the monitoring performed on this network, there is a short explanation about the  kind of data each beat collects:_

-    Filebeat: log events
+    Filebeat: ships  log and file information about events on the system or network
-    Metricbeat: metrics and system statistics
+    Metricbeat: ships data about metrics and system information from Operating Systems and services running on the server

+    Additionally, alternate beats can be added to this setup if this is necessary to meet specific business needs.
+ Packetbeat - which can be used with Elasticsearch to provide an application monitoring and performance analytics system Heartbeat - probe services to check if they are reachable or not � it's useful, for example, to verify that the service uptime complies with your SLA
+ Auditbeat - Auditbeat is a lightweight shipper that you can install on your servers to audit the activities of users and processes on your systems.
+For example, you can use Auditbeat to collect and centralize audit events from the Linux Audit Framework.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

+For Filbeat:
-- Copy the _____ file to _____.
+- Copy the /etc/ansible/files/filebeat-config.yml file to /etc/filebeat/filebeat-playbook.yml.
-- Update the _____ file to include...
+- Update the filebeat-playbook.yml file to include curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-8.0.0-amd64.deb
 - Run the playbook, and navigate to ansible-playbook filebeat-playbook.yml to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?
+For Metricbeat:
+ Copy the /etc/ansible/files/metricbeat file to /etc/metricbeat/metricbeat-playbook.yml.
+- Update the filebeat-playbook.yml file to include curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-8.0.0-amd64.deb
+- Run the playbook, and navigate to ansible-playbook metricbeat-playbook.yml to check that the installation worked as expected.

 There are three playbooks -- one for ansible, one for filebeat and the other for metric beat.
 They are located in /etc/ansible directory.
 They are all .yml files
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

+To make Ansible run the playbook on a specific machine, the ansible.config file, as well as the hosts file in the ansible directoty must be updated.
+The ansible.config file must be addited to include additional remote users, and the hosts file must be edited to include the IP addresses of webservers on which the playbook is meant to run.

-You update the hosts file.
-You specify what you want installed on a specific machine by ..?
+To specify what you want installed on a specific machine ,you can edit the filebeat.config and metricbeat.config files to specify which hosts the playbook would run on.

-- _Which URL do you navigate to in order to check that the ELK server is running? http:// [your.ELK-VM.External.IP]:5601/app/kibana
+In order to check that the ELK server is running -- simply visit http://168.61.34.42:5601/app/kibana  -- where the IP is the extranal IP address of the ELK Server VM

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._